irychen/keepalive-for-react/README.md

      */
     active: boolean;
     /**
-     * refresh the component
+     * Refreshes the component.
-     * @param cacheKey - the cache key of the component, if not provided, current cached component will be refreshed */
+     * @param {string} [cacheKey] - The cache key of the component.
+If not provided, the current cached component will be refreshed.
+     */
     refresh: (cacheKey?: string) => void;
     /**
-     * refresh the component
+     * destroy the component
-     * @param cacheKey - the cache key of the component,
-     * if not provided, current active cached component will be refreshed */
+     * @param {string} [cacheKey] - the cache key of the component, if not provided, current active cached component will be destroyed
+     */
-    destroy: (cacheKey: string | string[]) => Promise<void>;
+    destroy: (cacheKey?: string | string[]) => Promise<void>;
     /**
      * destroy all components
      */
     destroyAll: () => Promise<void>;
     /**
-     * destroy other components
+     * destroy other components except the provided cacheKey
+     * @param {string} [cacheKey] - The cache key of the component.
+If not provided, destroy all components except the current active cached component.
      */
     destroyOther: (cacheKey?: string) => Promise<void>;
     /**